deepin-community/cargo/src/doc/src/commands/cargo-package.md

 <dl>

 <dt class="option-term" id="option-cargo-package---target"><a class="option-anchor" href="#option-cargo-package---target"></a><code>--target</code> <em>triple</em></dt>
 <dd class="option-desc">Package for the given architecture.
-The default is the host
+The default is the host architecture.
-architecture.
 The general format of the triple is
 <code>&lt;arch&gt;&lt;sub&gt;-&lt;vendor&gt;-&lt;sys&gt;-&lt;abi&gt;</code>.
 Run <code>rustc --print target-list</code> for a
-list of supported targets.</p>
+list of supported targets.
+This flag may be specified multiple times.</p>
 <p>This may also be specified with the <code>build.target</code>
 <a href="../reference/config.html">config value</a>.</p>
 <p>Note that specifying this flag makes Cargo run in a different mode where the